Lynwood Ingham

 Embed:

-Lynwood Ingham was not aware that he is considered a Korean War veteran even though he never went to Korea.
-Since he was on active duty from 1954 through 1956, the US government considers Lynwood Ingham and all active military a Korean War veteran.
-He was very pleased to hear this.
+Lynwood Ingham discovers that he is considered a Korean War veteran even though he never went to Korea.
+He learns that because he was on active duty from 1954 through 1956, the United States government considers him to be a Korean War veteran.
+He shares that he never considered himself a Korean War veteran because his feet never touched Korea.

 Share YouTube: